louislusso/Pull-my-leg-request-tutorial/README.md

 What did the ocean say to the beach?
 Wave Noises

 What type of cheese do you use if you need to hide a horse?
-Goat Cheese
+Horse Cheese

 What type of cheese is made backwards?
 Mature Cheddar